Repetitive behaviours and stimming

 - Proprioception - this means the body’s ability to feel where it is and what it’s doing.
 This could present in behaviour such as rocking, swinging, jumping, pacing, running, tiptoeing or spinning – all of which give the body’s sense of balance and position a boost.
 Some autistic children enjoy the sensation of pressure.

 Consistency and routine are really important for many autistic children and young people.
 The world can be a very unpredictable place and this can be very frightening and create a lot of anxiety.
 Therefore, knowing what is going to happen and when it may happen can help young people to manage this anxiety.

-Lots of children and young people with autism have set routines for the activities they do and everything may have to be in the right order.
+Lots of autistic children and young people have set routines for the activities they do and everything may have to be in the right order.
 For example, routines around the food they eat or how they travel to school.

 Keeping to a routine is not a bad thing - in fact a great strength of many autistic people is their punctuality, reliability and focus.
 Routines can also offer autistic people a sense of comfort when they are in distress.

 However, as we all know, in life unexpected things do happen and difficulty coping with these changes can have much more of a negative impact on autistic people - leading to stress, anxiety and even illness.